top of page

 d2.jpg

-The Energy Information Agency is an autonomous unit within the DOE that collects, analyzes, and disseminates independent and impartial energy information.
+The Energy Information Agency (EIA) is an autonomous unit within the DOE that collects, analyzes, and disseminates independent and impartial energy information.
 The Alliance for Green Heat and other groups pressed the EIA to better include wood heat in their reporting.
 In 2012, the EIA included wood heat in their Winter Fuel Outlook for the first time and in 2014 the EIA began producing reports similar to other renewables.
-While there is still a long way to go, considering the popularity of wood and pellet heating, the EIA is improving their coverage.
+In their Residential Energy Consumption Survey (RECS), they publish “Consumption & Expenditures Tables” on wood use specifically.
+In April of 2024, the Alliance submitted a comment to the EIA recommending the extension of their “63C Densified Biomass Fuel Report” and advocating for publishing more data on pellet fuels.

 Weatherization and Energy Audits